organic-chemistry/RepNano/README.md

 python src/repnano/models/predict_simple.py   --directory=fast5_directory/ --output=results/output_files.fa --overlap 10
 ```

-Fork detection, initiation and terminaison
+Fork detection, initiation and termination
 ==============================

 The previous steps can be used to detect BrdU in any experimental context.
 In contrast, this last part is only to detect replication forks labelled in conditions resembling the ones used in Hennion *et al* (REF).